RowandMohammad/RowandMohammad/README.md

 ## 🧑‍💻 About Me

-I'm a recent MSc graduate in Machine Learning from Royal Holloway University of London, passionate about software development, machine learning, and building efficient applications.
-I enjoy solving complex problems through code and am always looking to broaden my skills in the latest technologies.
+I'm a recent MSc graduate in Machine Learning from Royal Holloway University of London, passionate about technical solutiona, software development, machine learning, and building efficient applications.
+I enjoy solving complex problems and am always looking to broaden my skills in the latest technologies.

 ## 🚀 What I'm Up To